This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 At face value, you might think all coleslaw is keto-friendly because it includes low-carb vegetables and a good fat source if it’s mayo-based.

 But, many of the deli-style varieties that we enjoy on Rubens or other sandwiches have some added sugar, making it less than ideal for those cutting refined sugar.

 This easy keto coleslaw recipe takes just a few minutes to make.
-Plus, it includes all-natural substitutes for sugar that gives it the lightly sweet taste without refined sugar.
+Plus, it includes all-natural substitutes for sugar that give it a lightly sweet taste without refined sugar.

-- Coleslaw Mix: You can use your favorite bagged mix or shred this with a shredder.
+- Shredded Cabbage (Coleslaw Mix): You can use your favorite bagged mix or shred the cabbage with a food processor or shredder.
 I like bagged mix because it saves time.